How to Live Like a Millionaire without a Million

 I also don’t do the daily coffee thing, although my husband does.

-I try to buy the kid’s clothes and toys at charity shops whenever possible (it is also the green thing to do!) and we gladly accept hand-me-downs from friends.
-They grow out of things so quickly it doesn’t make sense to “invest” in quality clothes at their age.
+I try to buy the kid’s clothes and toys at charity shops whenever possible (it is also the green thing to do!).
+We gladly accept hand-me-downs from friends.
+Kids grow out of things so quickly it doesn’t make sense to “invest” in quality clothes at their age.
 My favorite store is TJ Maxx—designers at a discount.

 We used to have live-in au pairs when the kids were little.
-I used to think this was only something the rich could do, but we used Childcare International and the girls who were au pairs were here to learn English.
-We housed and fed them and paid them £70 a week for spending money for 30 hours of work, which was the contract required.
-A win-win for all concerned and much more affordable than most people think.
-You need a spare bedroom in your house and it helps to have a spare bathroom, but it isn’t required.
+I used to think this was only something the rich could do.
+We used Childcare International.
+The girls who were au pairs were here to learn English.
+We housed and fed them.
+And we paid them £70 a week for 30 hours of work, which was the contract required.
+It was a win-win for all concerned.
+And it was much more affordable than most people think.
+You need a spare bedroom in your house, and it helps to have a spare bathroom, but it isn’t required.
 We don’t send our kids to expensive private schools because we simply moved to a town where the local free schools are excellent.

 Waiting for a million or more while your life passes you by, sounds like misery to me.
 Why not live your ideal life now?
 Or at least in two years while you save up enough to quit the job you hate.
 Yes, you still need to save and invest for the future, but you can have fun in the process.
 You can have a really amazing life and, while not exactly frugal, it doesn’t have to cost as much as you think.

-One of my coaching colleagues, Cheryl Richardson, shared how she hated cooking and she always dreamed of having a personal chef.
-She finally hired a local cooking service to make her organic and wholesome meals and deliver them once a week so she just had to pop them in the oven or microwave.
-She thought this was the ultimate indulgence, but discovered that she actually saved money!
-Instead of buying groceries and letting them rot, grabbing take out food on the run or eating in restaurants, she had healthy meals and no cooking.
+One of my coaching colleagues, Cheryl Richardson, shared how she hated cooking.
+She always dreamed of having a personal chef.
+She finally hired a local cooking service to make her organic and wholesome meals.
+They delivered them once a week.
+All she had to do was pop them in the oven or microwave.
+She thought this was the ultimate indulgence.
+However, she discovered that she actually saved money!
+Instead of wasting groceries, grabbing take out food or eating in restaurants, she had healthy meals and no cooking.
 Better for her health and her wealth.